vladigleba/vladigleba.github.io/posts/prophecy/cult.md

 > Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ. *For in him dwelleth all the fulness of the Godhead bodily*.
 {% ct 'Colossians 2:8, 9' %}

-The fourth identifier of cults is their denial that Jesus is the divine Son of God&mdash;a central truth of the plan of salvation.
+The fourth identifier of cults is their denial that Jesus is the divine Son of God—a central truth of the plan of salvation.
 The Bible plainly teaches that salvation is a gift from God {% rf 'Ephesians 2:8' %} since God the Father gave His Son {% rf 'John 3:16' %}, and God the Son gave Himself, of His own free will {% rf 'John 10:17, 18' %}, on the cross for humanity.
 Incidentally, this denial of Christ’s divinity is almost a necessity as it opens the way for a human being to become the cult’s Messiah-like leader.

 ## What is the final identifier?